-In 1919, Eugene Christophe was awarded the first yellow jersey, but he did not win the Tour de Fr
+In 1919, Eugene Christophe was awarded the first yellow jersey, but he did not win the Tour de France that year.

 In February-March 1616, the Catholic Church issued a prohibition against the Copernican theory of the earth’s motion.

 On June 28, 1914, one event changed the world.